The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Mass spectrometry using electrodynamic traps

 \subsection{Specific charge measurement techniques based on ion trap mass spectrometry}

-We basically describe the method employed to measure the specific charge for different microparticle species levitated in different Paul trap geometries tested at INFLPR, operated under SATP conditions.
-The equation of motion for a particle of mass $M$ and charge $Q$ confined within the trap is \cite{Ghe98, Sto01}:
+We basically describe the method employed to measure the specific charge for different microparticle species levitated in various Paul trap geometries tested at INFLPR, operated under SATP conditions.
+The equation of motion for a particle of mass $M$ and charge $Q$ confined in the trap is \cite{Ghe98, Sto01}:

-where ${\bf r} = \left( x, y, z\right)$ is the particle vector position, and $K \left(K > 0\right)$ is the coefficient describing the aerodynamical drag force. ${\bf E}$ represents the trap electric field, $M{\bf g}$ stands for the gravitational force, and ${\bf E_{dc}} = V_2/\left(2 r_0\right)$ is the electric field produced by applying a static potential difference between the upper and lower rods (electrodes) of a quadrupole LIT separated at $2 r_0$, in order to shift the particles towards the trap centre.
+where ${\bf r} = \left( x, y, z\right)$ is the particle vector position, and $K \left(K > 0\right)$ is the coefficient describing the aerodynamic drag force. ${\bf E}$ represents the trap electric field, $M{\bf g}$ stands for the gravitational force and ${\bf E_{dc}} = V_2/\left(2 r_0\right)$ is the electric field produced by applying a static potential difference between the upper and lower rods (electrodes) of a quadrupole LIT separated at $2 r_0$, in order to shift the particles towards the trap centre.

-We introduce the $\tau = \Omega t/2$ and $\Lambda = K / \left( M \Omega \right)$ parameters, where $\Omega$ is the RF drive frequency.
-We also denote $X = e^{\Lambda \tau}x, Y = e^{\Lambda \tau}y, Z = e^{\Lambda \tau}z$.
-Then, the Mathieu equations that characterize the trapping process are homogeneous along the $X$ and $Y$ axes, with well known solutions and stability domains.
+We introduce the parameters $\tau = \Omega t/2$ and $\Lambda = K / \left( M \Omega \right)$, where $\Omega$ is the RF drive frequency.
+We also denote $X = e^{\Lambda \tau}x, Y = e^{\Lambda \tau}y, \textrm{and} \ Z = e^{\Lambda \tau}z$.
+Then, the Mathieu equations that characterize trapping are homogeneous along the $X$ and $Y$ axes, with well known solutions and stability domains.
 The Z-axis dynamics is described by an inhomogeneous Mathieu equation.
 In this case stability is obtained for (a) $i\mu $ real; (b) $\mu$ real and $|\mu| < \Lambda$; (c) $\mu -i$ real and $|\mu - i| < \Lambda$.
-Hence, the stability regions corresponding to the solutions of the inhomogeneous equations of motion in presence of drag forces include not only the stability regions of the homogeneous equations but also a part of the instability regions, which means they are extended.
+Hence, the stability regions corresponding to solutions of the inhomogeneous equations of motion in presence of drag forces include not only the stability regions of the homogeneous equations but also part of the instability regions, which means they are extended.